Rules of water polo: Moving the ball

 Players can move the ball by throwing it to a teammate or swimming with the ball in front of them.
+The ball can also be palmed or kicked but not punched.
 Players are not permitted to push the ball underwater in order to keep it from an opponent, or push or hold an opposing player unless that player is holding the ball.
 If a player does push the ball underwater when it is in their possession, this is called 'ball under' and will result in a 'turnover' which means the offending player has to hand the ball over to the other team.
 It does not matter if the player holding the ball underwater is forced to do so by an opponent.
 The foul is still given against them.

 Water polo is an intensely aggressive sport, so fouls are very common and result in a free throw during which the player cannot shoot at the goal unless outside the 6 meter line.
 If a foul is called outside the 6 meter line, the player may either shoot (in one movement, ie without faking), pass or continue swimming with the ball.